th1j5/ouroboros.rocks/content/en/blog/20210320-ouroboros-rina.md

 the FIRE testbeds.
 This move to real hardware brought more problems to light.
-The network switches in the OFELIA testbed wasn't agreeing very well with our RFC-compliant ARP implementation, dropping everything that wasn't IPv4.
+The network switches in the OFELIA testbed wasn't agreeing very well with our RFC-compliant ARP implementation, dropping everything that hadn't IPv4 as the network addresses.
 One of the testbeds also relied on VLANs to seperate experiments, which didn't fare well with our idea to (ab)use them within an experiment for the _shim DIF_.
 While Sander did the development of the _shim DIFs_ using the actual testbed hardware, other components had been developed predominantly in a virtual machine environment and had not been subjected to the massive parallellism that was available on dual-Xeon hardware.
 The stability of the implementation had to be substantially improved to get stable and reliable measurements.
 These initial trials in deploying IRATI also showed that configuring the prototype was very time consuming.
 The components used json configuration files which were to be created for each experiment deployment, causing substantial overhead.

 The clock was ticking and while the IRATI development team was working tirelessly to stabilize the stack, I worked on some (kernel) patches